Rose Petal Play Dough

 • Cook on medium heat, stirring constantly, until the mixture becomes a ball of dough that no longer sticks to the sides of the wok.
 This should take no more than 5 minutes.

 • Let cool for a few minutes, then use your hands to knead the dough until smooth.
-If desired, separate the dough into several balls and work in some pink food colouring with your hands.
-(Place the play dough in a sealed bag to prevent the food colouring from staining your fingers.)
+If desired, separate the dough into several balls and work in some pink food coloring with your hands.
+(Place the play dough in a sealed bag to prevent the food coloring from staining your fingers.)

 • Give the dough to your child to play with!
-Store each colour in a sealed zip-top bag when not in use.
+Store each color in a sealed zip-top bag when not in use.

 Notes